“We are what we think. All that we are arises with our thoughts. With our thoughts, we make the world.”Buddha

 I admit, the title is a hint obnoxious.

-And what I have learned is that our thoughts are mega-powerful based on my own experience.
+And what I have learned is that our thoughts are mega-powerful, and based on my own experience, one can definitely master her thoughts to master her life.

 This is my truth, but you don’t have to take my word for it.